Rohithsai-GitHub/AI-Movie-Recommender/README.md

 ### `get_posters.py`

 * **Offline script** that reads `tmdb_dataset_with_poster_id.csv`, loops through each `poster_id`, calls TMDB’s `/movie/{id}/images` endpoint, picks the first poster’s `file_path`, and writes out `poster_url` to `dataset/tmdb_dataset_with_posters.csv`.
-* Run once before deployment to avoid runtime API calls.
+* Run once before and rename it to original dataset name for deployment to avoid runtime API calls.

 ### `templates/`